sojamo/midimapper/readme.md

 MidiMapper is a processing library that allows to maps midi devices and their events to members of a sketch such as variables and functions.
 Currently this library is in development stage.

 ## The most basic example
 Connect to a midi device and assign a note to a variable.
-Controller changes will be automatically assigned to the value of the variable.
+Controller changes will be automatically applied to the value of the variable.

 ```java